Resources to help teachers and careers advisers offer information, advice and guidance to young people, about apprenticeships.

 Students can use the self-development pack to find out about the apprenticeships available to them so they can choose the right employment and education path.

-The 101 amazing apprenticeship activities for schools guide is designed to be used by schools and other educational establishments supporting students in years 10 – 13, teachers and parents for you to use in your apprenticeships information, advice and guidance planning throughout the year.
+For more resources to use in schools and other educational establishments supporting students in years 10 – 13, for teachers and parents to use in apprenticeships information, advice and guidance planning throughout the year visit Amazing Apprenticeships.

 Apprenticeship champion network